giannistamoulakatos/AI_idea_elements_of_AI_seminar/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Detection damgerous items of AI
+# Detection dangerous items of AI

 One idea for detection dangerous items in one room